 Yes!
 After processing with immigration and Covid procedures, travelers will proceed to the designated area to transfers and taxis on arrival at Entebbe Airport.
 Your Uganda safari trip operator will transport you straight to your hotel, or your hotel concierge picks you up.

 Yes, national parks in Uganda are open for tourism since September 2020.
 Under the management of UWA, national parks allow residents and foreign non-residents to enter and see the animals with strict operating procedures.
 Some of the most important procedures include mandatory wearing of facemasks, regular hand sanitization, keeping ten meters away from the animals, not feeding the animals, no sedans, and overcrowded vehicles in the park, among other SOPs

 Yes, it is safe to see the primates in Uganda.
-Gorilla trekking and chimpanzee tracking permits are issued by UWA, allowing anyone to be escorted into the gorilla jungles by rangers and trackers.
+Gorilla trekking permits and chimpanzee tracking permits are issued by UWA, allowing anyone to be escorted into the gorilla jungles by rangers and trackers.
 Mountain gorillas and chimpanzees are a jewel of Uganda and guarded jealously by the conservation office, which has strict guidelines for seeing them.
 You must have your facemask on, keep a reasonable distance of 10 meters from the primates and observe other regular operating procedures to protect you and the animals.